5 Best Examples of IoT Disrupting Technology in 2023

 When a traditional manufacturing and production machine breaks down or malfunctions, production has to be stopped, which is expensive and forces us to look for what is wrong.
 This can take time and cost the manufacturer a lot of money.
 Connecting your production machine can save a lot of time and money.

-Firstly, because a connected machine sends data in real-time, making it possible to know how quickly it is producing and whether it is producing.
+Firstly, a connected machine sends data in real-time, making it is possible to know how quickly it is producing and whether it is producing.
 Then because a connected machine lets you know in real-time what is not working on it, it can act as a call for service and maintenance or an alarm for a likely breakdown.

 A fully connected factory is simply more efficient.
 For example, a connected factory can provide real-time monitoring of the performance of all its equipment.
 It can assess the availability of materials and resources available during the day to produce and assess the energy consumption and efficiency of the chains.

 A connected factory is also a safer factory for employees.
 In fact, the connected machines can automatically shut down if the environmental or weather conditions do not allow employees and machines to operate safely.